AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 2. Cloud Auto-Apply vs Autofill

 Simplify calls itself auto-apply.
 It is not.
 You still open each job, click autofill, review, and hit submit.
 On a good day that is 90 seconds per application.
+For more on this, see the LinkedIn-safe LazyApply replacement.

 3. Full Stack vs Autofill-Only